Tour de France 2019 news - Simon Yates 'proud' of stage win but says helping Adam remains priority

 "After Daryl Impey’s win the other day, we’re having a fantastic Tour and hopefully it’ll continue.”

-France's Julian Alaphilippe retained the overall leader's yellow jersey with a 1:12-minute advantage over defending champion Geraint Thomas.
+France's Julian Alaphilippe retained the overall leader's yellow jersey with a 1:12 advantage over defending champion Geraint Thomas.

 The spotlight will switch back to the overall contenders on Friday's 13th stage, when Thomas will look to increase his lead over his main rivals in the 27.2-km time trial in Pau.